Mordech/mordech-projects/apps/hct-color-picker/README.md

 ## Build

-1. Run `pnpm nx run @mordech/hct-color-picker:build`
+1. Run `pnpm nx run @mordech/hct-color-picker:build` to build the plugin
 2. The plugin will be available in the `/apps/hct-color-picker/dist/` folder

 ## Contribution guidelines